edonisth/e-reads/README.md

 ### Using with a Local Server

-For the best experience, you can run E-Reads using a local server:
+For the best experience, you can run Edonis Reads using a local server:

 ```bash
 # Using Python